Do You Need a Head Tracker?

 What else would work?

-Anything with a potentiometer, a slider, a guitar wah pedal, paladin sticks (pictured bellow), custom pivot control, the imaginations really the only limit.
+Anything with a potentiometer, a slider, a guitar pedal, paladin sticks (pictured bellow), custom pivot control, the imaginations really the only limit.
 However, the control needs to be somewhat precise and able to be used dynamically while you are flying, and not be so unnatural that it stops flow state.

 Why even use a head tracker?